What does it mean to keep healthy?

 - Build an interactive food plate and learn about food groups and daily servings

-- Play the Food Pyramid game and fly to Planet Power!
+- Play the Food Pyramid game

 - Plan some healthy eating activities to do with your family